bemailr/wp-requirements/README.md

 // Don't forget to include this library into the main file of your plugin include( __DIR__ . '/lib/wp-requirements.php' );

-// init your requirements globally in your main plugin file
+// Init your requirements globally in your main plugin file
 // or use any function that will return all that: global $wpr_test;

-// any option can be omitted
+// Any options can be omitted
 $wpr_test = array(
 	'php'       => array(
 		'version'    => 5.3,